TeasingSisyphus/cuttleV1/README.md

 -Angular some times fails to load a card's picture, or loads it painfully slowly -Changing the border on one of the cards screws with the edges of the card images to the right of it -Game sometimes crashes upon drawing becasuse game.deck[random] is undefined
+	-I believe this is because random was allowed to be as big as game.deck.length, instead of game.deck.length - 1